 - Installation teams are usually specialists in the field who are highly skilled in managing and delivering this type of project

-- Typically, offsite construction requires fewer deliveries to site and less requirements for working at height
+- Typically, this type of construction requires fewer deliveries to site and less requirements for working at height

 - Production line manufacturing systems facilitate a safer working environment which is generally clean, warm, more comfortable and reduces exposure to UV